Based in | Germany |

 Mailbox.org has an attractive, 3-pane user interface.
 Here’s the email section:

-It looks a lot like the other email clients we’ve reviewed here and supports drag-and-drop as if it was a dedicated client instead of a window in your browser.
+It looks a lot like the other email clients we’ve reviewed here and supports drag-and-drop as if it’s a dedicated client instead of a window in your browser.

 Composing messages in Mailbox.org

-You compose messages in a separate window that gives you all the features you would expect.
-You also get niceties like signatures, read receipts, and the ability to attach vCards to your messages.
+You compose messages in a separate window that gives you access to all of the usual tools.
+There are also some premium features like signatures, read receipts, and the ability to attach vCards to your messages.

-Once you’ve got your message composed, you just need to decide how you will send it.
+Once you’ve composed your message, you’ll just need to decide how you want to send it.

 Sending messages

-Mailbox.org lets you send messages in the clear or encrypted, whether you are sending to another user of the service or not.
-Sending messages in the clear doesn’t require any special effort on your part.
-Sending encrypted messages takes a bit more work.
+Mailbox.org lets you send messages with or without encryption, whether you are sending it to another user of the service or not.
+Sending regular messages doesn’t require any special effort on your part.
+However, sending encrypted ones takes a bit more work.

 Sending encrypted messages